Giants' Nakken 1st MLB female coach on field, SF tops Padres

 Nakken, her blonde braid hanging out of her protective orange helmet, had previously coached first in spring training and during a July 2020 exhibition game at Oakland against now-Padres manager Bob Melvin when he was with the Athletics.
 She then started the game at first the next night back in San Francisco.

-The former Sacramento State softball star became the first female coach in the big leagues when she was hired for Giants manager Gabe Kapler’s staff in January 2020.
+The former Sacramento State softball star became the first female coach in the big leagues when she was hired for Kapler’s staff in January 2020.
 She has worked heavily on baserunning and outfield defense.

 TRAINER'S ROOM